dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

-# Appendix K Solution validation overview
+# Appendix M Solution validation overview

 Validation of the complete solution is based on the hardware in the Ready Architecture, as defined in the Dell EMC Ready Architecture for Red Hat OpenStack Platform - Architecture Guide - Version 13, the JetPack software, and utilizes several tools to ensure the functionality of the solution.
 In addition, the Solution, once validated, is listed by the OpenStack Foundation (https://www.openstack.org/marketplace/distros/distribution/emc/dell-emc-ready-arch-for-red-hat-openstack) as a certified .